Dinesh6777/Healbook/README.md

 # What does science say?

-1. The control systems engineering foundations of traditional Indian medicine: the Rosetta Stone for Siddha and Ayurveda - [Read more here](./TheRosettaStoneforSiddhaAndAyurveda.md)
+1. The control systems engineering foundations of traditional Indian medicine: the Rosetta Stone for Siddha and Ayurveda - [Read here more](./TheRosettaStoneforSiddhaAndAyurveda.md)
 2.
     *